jaehyun1009/poker-project/README.md

 ![Game over](https://i.imgur.com/hl7BKaF.png)

 ## Lessons Learned
 I learned to be extremely familiar with array iterator methods, since I used it extensively to check for hand rank.
-I didn't think it would be possible to have most of these functions in one line using some and filter methods.
+I didn't think it would be possible to have most of these functions, but some and filter methods made it possible.

-According to glassdoor, devising an algorithm for finding a hand of full house was an [actual Amazon interview question.](https://www.glassdoor.com/Interview/An-optimal-algorithm-to-check-whether-a-hand-of-cards-was-a-full-house-in-Poker-or-not-QTN_642094.htm)
+(According to glassdoor, devising an algorithm for finding a hand of full house was an [actual Amazon interview question.](https://www.glassdoor.com/Interview/An-optimal-algorithm-to-check-whether-a-hand-of-cards-was-a-full-house-in-Poker-or-not-QTN_642094.htm))

+Array iterator methods were also very useful in other scenarios.
+When I needed to convert of array of card objects to array of ranks, for example, the map function did the trick.
+Reduce function was also used to, for example, "reduce" hand of 7 cards to number of suits and ranks in a hand, which made for a very easy calculation of hand ranks.

-I also had trouble with isStraightFlush() more than I thought I would with the 7 hand configuration.
+I had trouble with isStraightFlush() more than I thought I would with the 7 hand configuration.
 There was an edge case where the 7 hand combination would have a flush and a straight, but not straight flush.
 Because of this, I had to come up with an entire new way to solve the problem and that took another hour or so.
 On the bright side, I was also able to refactor my code for isStraight().

 The problem I was most proud of solving was dealing with kickers and flush comparisons between multiple players.
 Separating the ranks between ones that made the hand and didn't was a problem on its own, but I was at an impasse for quite a bit on ranking kickers and flush tiebreakers.
 I eventually solved the problem by converting the array of ranks into "base 13" numbers using string concatenation and knowledge of endianness.